hotwax/oms-documentation/user-manuals/orders/bopis/order-details-page/README.md

 ### Customer and Payment Details
-Customer details that are mentioned on the order such as customer’s name, and contact details can be viewed and copied from this page.
-Along with that paymerder-edit-permissionst mode is also displayed on the page for store associates to know if it is a paid order or payment needs to be collected at the time of order handover.
+Customer details on the order such as customer’s name, and contact details can be viewed and copied from this page.
+Along with that payment method details are also displayed on the page for store associates to know if it is a paid order or payment needs to be collected at the time of order handover.
 Payment method is displayed on the right side of the order details page.

 ### Assign Picker